Trump Era Visa Bans Rescinded by President Biden

 Worldwide Migration Partners can advise immigrant visa holders or those with immigrant visa cases pending.
 If you would like further information regarding the end of the Immigrant Visa Ban and your case, please don’t hesitate to reach out to us!

-USCIS Expands Premium Processing Service to E-3 Petitions Starting on February 24, 2021, The U.S. Citizenship and Immigration Service (USCIS) announced that they would immediately expand their premium processing service for E-3 petitions.
-This will greatly assist Australian citizens who are in the United States seeking to apply to amend their current E-3 visa, to […]Read More
+USCIS Premium Processing Service for E-3 Petitions In 2021, the U.S. Citizenship and Immigration Service (USCIS) announced they would expand their premium processing service for E-3 petitions for Australians in specialty occupations.
+The change in policy greatly assists Australian citizens who are in the United States seeking to: amend their current E-3 visa with the same…Read More